GautamGupta/bb-legacy-plugins/post-count-plus/trunk/readme.txt

 * bug fix to deal with user->bb_capabilities vs user->capabilities in trunk vs 0.8.x

+= Version 1.06 (2008-02-20) =

+* workaround for 0.8.2 backwards compatibility

 == To Do ==

-* Better instructions for all the options
+* Better instructions for all the options, code cleanup